Pacific hosts Long Beach State after Ralph’s 21-point game

 Stockton, California; Wednesday, 10 p.m.
 EST

-BOTTOM LINE: Pacific hosts Long Beach State after Elias Ralph scored 21 points in Pacific’s 78-77 loss to the Nevada Wolf Pack.
+BOTTOM LINE: Pacific plays Long Beach State after Elias Ralph scored 21 points in Pacific’s 78-77 loss to the Nevada Wolf Pack.

-Long Beach State finished 7-25 overall with a 4-11 record on the road a season ago.
-The Beach gave up 74.2 points per game while committing 18.6 fouls last season.
+Long Beach State finished 4-11 on the road and 7-25 overall a season ago.
+The Beach averaged 12.7 points off of turnovers, 9.5 second-chance points and 4.1 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.